PCTEST-HAC/area-scan-analyzer/README.md

 ### Single File Analysis
 The single file analysis function determines which coordinates of the area scan readings are over the specified threshold (dB A/m).
 The analysis takes the raw ‘.txt’ input file specified in the **Input ‘.txt’ File (ABM1 or Single File)** text line.

 To begin the analysis, click on the **Run** button at the bottom right of the GUI window.
 Once the analysis has been completed, the plot subsection will display a heatmap built from the original data and a region of interest composed of points greater than or equal to the threshold.

 The figures and data tables can be exported into an ‘.xlsx’ file.
 This file will contain a table of power values color formatted to show the region/points within tolerance as well as the maximum power point.
 The file also has the graphs resulting from the analysis on the GUI.
-[TODO: Specify the different sheets]

 ![single analysis GUI](docs/hacanalysis1.PNG)

 ### Dual File Analysis (ABM1, ABM2)
 The dual file analysis function provides a more thorough analysis that includes the signal to noise ratio (ABM1 – ABM2), the sizes and dimensions of the different tolerance regions, the number of tolerance compliant points, etc., as well as visualizations of these results.
 The analysis takes two raw ‘.txt’ files specified in the **Input ‘.txt’ File (ABM1 or Single File)** and **Input ‘.txt’ File (ABM2)** text lines.

 To begin the analysis, click on the **Run** button at the bottom right of the GUI window – the program will automatically perform the dual file analysis without having to specify it elsewhere in the GUI.

 The figures and data tables can be exported into an ‘.xlsx’ file and separate png files in a directory.
 The Excel file will contain a table of ABM1 power values, a table of ABM2 power values, a table of ABM1-ABM2 power ratios, a heatmap table of power ratios, region-colored table of power ratios, and the resulting visualizations fromm the GUI analysis.

 ![dual analysis GUI](docs/hacanalysis2.PNG)

 ## Running the Tests
 The project comes with automated tests to aid the continued development of the project.
 All test related files can be found in the `test` directory.

 To run the tests, simply run `test/test_hactolerance.py` from PyCharm or run `pytest test_hactolerance.py` in the command line.

 To test a specific test using PyCharm, click inside the test of choice and press `Ctrl + Shift + F10`.
 To do this from the command line, run `pytest test_hactolerance.py::<testing_function>`.

 It is recommended that the project be tested often during development, as they help ensure that new changes made to the project do not break the current features of the program.

 ### Integration Tests